afafore1/AI/README.md

 - Open project in Netbeans or your favorite Java IDE
 - Run the application

-**Download and Run**
-- Tools like placing vertex, edges can be selected from the side panel

 *Contributors*
 - Ayomitunde Fafore
 - Jack Le